CrystallizeAPI/js-api-client/README.md

 -   you have your `CRYSTALLIZE_SIGNATURE_SECRET` from the environment variable
 -   you retrieve the Signature from the Header in `signatureJwt`

-you can use the `createSignatureVerifier`
+you can use the `createSignatureVerifier` OR `createAsyncSignatureVerifier` based on your preferences/libs you are using to verify and/or hash

 ```javascript
 const guard = createSignatureVerifier({